H4drian/OrchiDB/README.md

 const secondaryCollection = new db.Collection('./OrchiDB/primaryColleection', 'secondaryCollection');
 ~~~
 Some primaryCollection functions can work on the secondaryCollection.
-- listDocs will list the secondaryCollection as a folder inside of the primaryCollection
 - copyCol can copy every document and folder in the primaryCollection to the secondaryCollection (including the secondayCollection itself)
 - copyDocToCol can copy a document to the secondaryCollection